A few things to think about when choosing your wedding photographer.

 Everyone has a budget.
 As it is generally in life, you get what you pay for when it comes to wedding photography.
-This is a general rule but of course there are exceptions.
+This is a general rule but of course, there are exceptions.
 I’m not saying that wedding photography has to be expensive, just near the top of your priority list.
 To put it into context think about the money you might be spending on flowers.
 Flowers will look great at the time, but that’s about it.
 Many guests won’t even notice them in terms of the time it’s taken you to choose them and the money you’ve spent.
 They will dry up and spoil within a few days.
 But the photography will last for generations.
-As a matter of interest, a couple of studies last year put the average price of wedding photography in the uk between £1450 and £1700 for digital coverage with prices rising as high as £6000 for digital coverage only.
+As a matter of interest, a couple of studies last year put the average price of wedding photography in the UK between £1450 and £2000 for digital coverage with prices rising as high as £6000 for digital coverage only.

 Some pitfalls to beware of and general advice

 Here’s the thing.
 And the reason I wrote this article.
 Sadly I hear of people every single week who are disappointed with their wedding photographs or with the way their photographer conducted themselves on the wedding day.
-I hear so many horror stories and I’m sure you do to.
+I hear so many horror stories and I’m sure you do too.
 It’s not necessarily because the photographer was bad, but more that their photography style didn’t really fit well with the wedding.
-As with any industry there are ‘cowboys’ to watch out for so do your homework before making any decisions.
-I shot 3 weddings last year where the bride or groom has contact me within a couple of weeks of the wedding to ask about my availability.
-Their photographer either cancelled the booking or just didn’t respond to any contact.
+As with any industry, there are ‘cowboys’ to watch out for so do your homework before making any decisions.
+I shot 3 weddings last year where the bride or groom has contacted me within a couple of weeks of the wedding to ask about my availability.
+Their photographer either canceled the booking or just didn’t respond to any contact.
 Here are a few things to watch out for.

-- Something for nothing – don’t get sucked in by offers of free shoots, albums or prints etc. It really is all about the quality of the photographs of your wedding, not the amount of extras you can get.
+- Something for nothing – don’t get sucked in by offers of free shoots, albums or prints, etc. It really is all about the quality of the photographs of your wedding, not the amount of extras you can get.

 - Look carefully at portfolios.
 Some photographers are displaying plenty of images from styled shoots (set up with models) and training courses.
-These arent’ real couples in a real wedding situation.
+These aren’t real couples in a real wedding situation.
 There’s no guarantee your photos will look anything like these

-- Read testimonials and google reviews, they are the closest thing to a guarantee of quality you can get.
+- Read testimonials and Google reviews, they are the closest thing to a guarantee of quality you can get.

 - Check the small print.
 Some photographers cap their coverage with a set number of hours.
 This might be less than you need and you’ll end up paying more in the long run.

-- If you’re getting married in the winter make sure your photographer knows how to use lighting or can cope with well with low light.
+- If you’re getting married in the winter make sure your photographer knows how to use lighting or can cope well with low light.
 Winter weddings are far more difficult to photograph than summer weddings.

 - The best wedding photographers can shoot great images anywhere.
-So it’s not so important that your photographer has shot at the venue before.
+So it’s not important that your photographer has shot at the venue before.
 Their style and whether or not they and their photography will click with you as a couple and the day you’ve planned are far more important things to consider.